-With the difficult market conditions in our industry over recent years along with the integration challenges we encountered following our substantial acquisition growth of the late 90s, we also operated in an environment of relatively tight credit restrictions from our lenders.
+With the difficult market conditions in our industry over recent years along with the integration challenges we encountered following our substantial acquisition growth during the period from 1997 to

+1999, we also operated in an environment of relatively tight credit restrictions from our lenders.
 In addition, we have had to more actively manage our relationships with the surety market, through which we procure payment and performance bonds required for approximately 25% of our work.
 Accordingly, cash flow and debt reduction have been particularly high priorities for us over this period of time.
-As a result of our sale of certain operations to Emcor in early 2002 as well as our continued strong emphasis on cash flow, our debt outstanding, net of cash, is now at a nominal level.
+As a result of our sale of certain operations to Emcor in early 2002 as well as our continued strong emphasis on cash flow, our debt outstanding, net of cash, is now at zero.
 At the end of 2003, we put a new credit facility in place with considerably less restrictive and more traditional terms than those of our previous facilities.
-Further, our surety relationships, while generally strong in the past, have improved.
-We have generated positive free cash flow in twelve of the last sixteen quarters, and will continue our emphasis in this area.
+Further, we believe our relationship with our surety provider, which has been effective over recent years, continues to improve in light of our strong recent results and financial position.
+We have generated positive free cash flow in fourteen of the last eighteen quarters, and will continue our emphasis in this area.
 However, we expect that we will have to devote noticeably fewer management and organizational resources to debt and capital structure matters in 2004 than we have in recent years.

-As discussed at greater length in "Results of Operations" below, we see some signs of increased activity levels in our industry in 2004.
+As discussed at greater length in "Results of Operations" below, we have seen increased activity levels in our industry in 2004, along with indications that increases may continue in 2005.
 We expect price competition to continue to be strong, as local and regional competitors respond cautiously to changing conditions.
 We will continue our efforts to find the more active sectors in our markets, and to increase our regional and national account business.
 However, our primary emphasis for 2004 will be on internal execution and margin improvement, rather than on revenue growth.
 In addition to the work we have done on our underperforming units as described above, we have increased our focus on project qualification, estimating, pricing and management, and on service performance.
 This focus includes significant increases in unit level training.